 Dimitri Vallejo is a History and Political Science double-major in the Class of 2019 at Columbia.
 He is interested in international relations, law, and computer science.
 Dimitri is actively researching with the Council on Foreign Relations as well as the Center for the Ancient Mediterranean and has worked in restorative justice at the New York Peace Institute mediation center.
 Other than these professional experiences, Dimitri is currently one of six student representatives on the Undergraduate History Council, Board Member of the Political Science Students Association, Senior Editor for the Columbia Political Review, and nominated Ambassador of the Valerie Fund for children with cancer and blood disorders.
-He is also pursuing a thesis paper on the extent to which the European Union can be analyzed through the concept of ’empire’ while using the Delian League transformation period as a comparative study.
+He is also pursuing an Honors Thesis on the extent to which the European Union can be analyzed through the concept of ’empire’ while using the Delian League transformation period as a comparative study.
 Dimitri makes his home in Montclair, New Jersey, enjoys EDM festivals, and is the proud owner of the best labradoodle in existence.

 Specialization: Ancient European & Mediterranean Studies